sandipshiwakoti/vscode-react-native-version-bumper/README.md

 A: This extension keeps you in VS Code, offering an integrated experience with interactive prompts, visual feedback, Git support, and CodeLens for version bumping—no terminal required!

 **Q: How do I create a release or merge request?**
-A: Use the "Bump App Version with Git 🔄" command.
+A: Use the "Bump All Platform Versions with Git Workflow 🔄" command.
 After a successful bump, the webview shows buttons to:

 - Create a release for the new tag (e.g., on GitHub or GitLab).
 - Create a merge request for the new branch (e.g., on GitHub or GitLab).